 Introduction to Patterns in Java

-In article Patterns in Java, before learning any programming language in Java and dive deep into the advanced concepts, it is very important and foremost part to understand the working of loops.
+In the article Patterns in Java, before learning any programming language in Java and diving deep into the advanced concepts, it is important to understand the working of loops.
 Though there are 3 types of loops which are for, while and do-while loop.
 Each loop is used according to the particular situation of a program as they are slightly different from each other.
-In order to use various loops requires some programming logic and for this purpose, patterns practice is given to the programmers as it involves the use of logical and reasoning power.
-It can be the printing of geometric figures (like triangle, square, etc), pyramid, boxes in various patterns of stars, numbers, character style on the console screen.
-The format or basic syntax of the loops may differ from one programming language to another but the general logic to print these patterns remains the same.
+In order to use various loops requires some programming logic, and for this purpose, patterns practice is given to the programmers as it involves the use of logical and reasoning power.
+For example, it can be printing geometric figures (like triangles, squares, etc.), pyramids, boxes in various patterns of stars, numbers, and character styles on the console screen.
+The format or basic syntax of the loops may differ from one programming language to another, but the general logic to print these patterns remains the same.

 Example of Patterns in Java